Why Is My A/C System Freezing Up?

 - Too many Vents or Registers closed

 The second category is refrigerant loss.
 This is another very common cause for a/c systems freezing over.
 Each system is charged with an exact amount of refrigerant or freon that is used to transfer heat from your home.
 Age of a system, improper installation, acidity of refrigerant, or manufacturing flaws can cause systems to leak refrigerant.
 The size and severity of the leak is situation dependent.
 Loss of pressure in the system cause the temperature of the refrigerant to drop below freezing temperatures and form ice on the evaporator coil and travel outside to the condenser via the copper lineset.
 In rare cases overcharging a system may result in no superheat and the air conditioning unit to freeze over.

 Other causes of an air conditioning system freezing are mechanical related and are listed below.

-When your air conditioning system freezes over it can cause the freon to return to the compressor in a liquid form and cause slugging of the motor.
+When the air conditioning system freezes over it can cause the Freon to return to the compressor in a liquid form and cause slugging of the motor.
 Modern scroll compressors are better equipped to handle this situation than older style units.
-However it can still cause damage to the system and should be assesed by a professional if it ever occurs.
+However, it can still cause damage to the system and should be assessed by a professional if it ever occurs.

 The friendly professionals at Top Gun Air can provide an honest assessment and leak detection service if needed.
 For scheduling of appointments check us out online.
 If you have questions regarding freezing of your system and would like to speak to one of our helpful, friendly staff, give us a call at (682) 214-0431.
 We hope you find this article informative and helpful.